Olivia

 Character Profile – At a Glance

-- Role: A wealthy Illyrian countess, mistress of her own household, in seven-year mourning for her brother — the woman Orsino has been pursuing for the entire play, and the woman who falls in love instead with the messenger he sends.
+• Role: A wealthy Illyrian countess and mistress of her own household, in seven-year mourning for her brother.
+Orsino has courted her for the whole play, but she falls for the messenger he sends instead.

-- The Core Conflict: A young countess sworn to seven years of mourning who, within a single afternoon, falls in love with the messenger sent to woo her for his master, must conduct a courtship across the social gap her status creates, and — when "Cesario" is replaced by Sebastian — marries the substitute within an hour of meeting him.
+• The Core Conflict: She has sworn seven years of mourning, yet falls in love in a single afternoon with the messenger sent to woo her for his master.
+She must court him across the gap her rank creates.
+When Sebastian appears in Cesario's place, she marries him within an hour of meeting him.

-- Key Actions: Refuses Orsino's messengers in 1.4; receives Cesario in 1.5, unveils her face, and falls in love within fifty lines ("Even so quickly may one catch the plague?"); sends Malvolio after Cesario with a ring; declares her love openly in 3.1 ("I love thee so"); responds to Malvolio's yellow stockings as madness in 3.4; finds Sebastian in 4.1 and marries him in the chapel in 4.3; presides over the play's resolution in 5.1, calls Viola "a sister," and orders Malvolio's release.
+• Key Actions: Refuses Orsino's messengers, then receives Cesario in A1S5, unveils her face, and falls in love within fifty lines.
+She sends Malvolio after him with a ring and declares her love openly in A3S1.
+She finds Sebastian in A4S1 and marries him in the chapel in A4S3.
+In A5S1 she presides over the resolution, calls Viola "a sister", and orders Malvolio's release.

 "Cesario, by the roses of the spring,